 MOAM voor HEMA 2014

-The design collection MOAM for HEMA is the perfect base for the Dutch wardrobe.
+The design collection MOAM for HEMA: the perfect base for the Dutch wardrobe.
 This 20-pieced collection was designed by four designers from the MOAM collective with the design-principle “A comfortable and trustworthy collection for the Dutch consumer”.
 The collection was available in more than 200 stores in The Netherlands.

-The collection consists out of refined fashion items for women such as a colbert, blouse and a little black dress, but also stylish designs for men, like a shirt and a knitted cardigan.
-Next to this, the collection consisted of several unisex pieces such as a bomber-jack and a sweater.
+The collection consisted out of refined fashion items for women such as a blazer, blouse and a little black dress, but also stylish designs for men, like a shirt and a knitted cardigan.
+Next to this, the collection consisted out of several unisex pieces such as a bomber-jack and a sweater.
 Last but not least, MOAM added lifestyle products including a planner, towels, socks and a shopper.

 The ‘rookworsten-shirt’ was the best-seller and sold out within an hour.